cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

-**< First Draft >**
+# < WORK IN PROGRESS >

 # Troubleshooting: Workload Contention

-## About Workload Contention
+## 1. About Workload Contention

-This section includes the *background information, examples, troubleshooting technique and remediation ideas* related to *SQL workload* contention.
-It provides a CockroachDB practitioner with essential knowledge and remediation points for possible contention scenarios, including:
+This section includes the *background information, examples, troubleshooting technique and remediation ideas* related to *SQL workload* contention (a related topic of contention for the underlying shared computing resources is discussed in the article [Troubleshooting Hardware Resource Contention](troubleshooting-hardware-contention.md)).
+It provides a CockroachDB practitioner with essential knowledge and remediation points for possible SQL workload contention conflicts, including:

-1. Locking conflicts
+1. **Locking** conflicts
-2. Transaction isolation conflicts
+2. **Serializable isolation** conflicts
-3. Uncertainty conflicts due to a possible clock skew
+3. **Uncertainty** conflicts due to a possible clock skew

+Databases are purpose-built to manage concurrent access to data.
+Contention is not intrinsically "bad".
+Some form of contention is unavoidable when it represents, for example, a reality of business requirements.

+Yet there is also preventable contention that can even be eliminated entirely with a considerate schema and transaction design.

+As long as an application requires concurrent access to data, all contention will not be eliminated.
+Contention needs to be addressed only when it manifests itself as "bad performance".
+There are techniques to *minimize* the performance penalties due to contention and they are covered in the Remediation chapters below.

+> ✅ The most effective *solution* to a "contention problem" will always be a data model (schema) and transaction logic design that minimizes the opportunities for contention in the first place.

+##### Contention Aggravating Factors

+One of the main factors making a negative impact of all types of contention on the workload more pronounced is a "loose" multi-statement transaction design, when an application is doing a measurable amount non-database work while in an open transaction.
+A "loose" transaction may be holding locks longer than absolutely necessary, thus increasing the wait times of other transactions that are blocked on one of these locks.
+Or increasing the time between executions of individual statements in a transaction, thus increasing the probability of isolation conflicts.

+For a quick assessment of the transactions' design, compare the [Open SQL Transactions](https://www.cockroachlabs.com/docs/stable/ui-sql-dashboard.html#open-sql-transactions) and the [Active SQL Statements](https://www.cockroachlabs.com/docs/stable/ui-sql-dashboard.html#active-sql-statements) graphs in the the [SQL Dashboard](https://www.cockroachlabs.com/docs/stable/ui-sql-dashboard.html) side by side.
+If the number of active statements tracks the number of open transactions, it means each open transaction is executing a statement, and that would suggest a good transaction logic implementation.
+Conversely, if the number of active statements lags the number of open transactions, it would suggest that some open transactions are doing non-database work while keeping a transaction open, which should probably be investigated.

+##### Database Conflicts Resolution Methods

-To resolve any transaction contention, a database takes one of the two available actions:
+To resolve any transaction contention, a database can take one of only two available actions:

 - either allow the blocked transactions to *wait*,
 - or *force* one of the conflicting transactions to *re-start*

-Sections below detail how CockroachDB handles the most common concurrency conflicts with either of the methods above.
+Sections below detail how CockroachDB handles the different types of concurrency conflicts with either of the methods above.

-> ✅  **Minimize contention by design!**
-> - Contention is not intrinsically "bad".
-Some kinds of contention is unavoidable, for example when it represents a reality of business requirements.
-Yet there is also preventable contention that can be eliminated entirely with a considerate schema and transaction design.
-> - Databases are purpose-built to manage concurrent access to data.
-This section provides the insights into how CockroachDB manages contention.
-> - Contention needs to be addressed only when it manifests itself as "bad performance", with or without transaction errors such as `40001`.
-> - As long as an application requires concurrent access to data, all contention can't be eliminated.
-There are techniques to *minimize* the performance penalties due to contention and they are covered in the Remediation chapter.
-Yet the most effective *solution* to a "contention problem" will always be a data model (schema) and transaction logic design that minimizes the opportunities for contention in the first place.

-Related topic: For guidance about handling hardware contention for the underlying shared computing resources, review the [Troubleshooting Hardware Resource Contention](troubleshooting-hardware-contention.md).
+## 2. Contention Troubleshooting and Resolution Actions

+A contention investigation is practically always prompted by a performance complaint, with or without `40001` error observations.
+The main concern is commonly a worsened response time, caused by the two attributes of contention - waits and/or retries - directly contributing to its increase.

+Troubleshooting of performance issues caused by workload contention follows this path:

+- **A**.
+Confirm that the root **cause of the performance issues is predominantly the workload contention** and not various other possible causes
+- **B**.
+If contention is confirmed to be the principal performance issue, identify the **most impactful contention events** between transactions.
+- **C**.
+Using the contention instrumentation data, and in collaboration with application developers, **resolve** the contention issue(s).

+##### (A) Determine if the cluster issues are due predominantly the workload contention

+Before focusing on contention troubleshooting, confirm that the current issues are not principally caused by other culprits from the [list of the most common problems](../most-common-problems/README.md) where contention is only one of (#4).
+There are 5 major possible causes, other than contention, to rule out first.
+Contention is practically always present in a cluster, yet contention may not necessarily be the first problem to focus on when resolving a cluster performance issue.

+An operator needs to assess the current level of contention and its impact on the cluster performance vs other possible causes.
+A hot node starved of CPU by workload overload would be, for example, the first issue to resolve even if a significant workload contention is confirmed.

+Assessing the overall level of contention in a cluster needs to account for all types of conflicts that contribute to contention - it is an aggregate of locking conflicts, isolation conflicts and uncertainty conflicts.

+##### (B) Identify the most impactful contention events between transactions

+> 👍 **Best Practice: Set the application name on every client connection**
+>
+> - Setting the [application name](https://www.cockroachlabs.com/docs/v22.1/map-sql-activity-to-app.html) on every application connection makes troubleshooting of contention much easier.
+> - The application name connection tag is captured in the system tables and in DB Console, identifying the application components that issued conflicting transactions.

+After contention is confirmed to have a principal performance impact (A), the next step towards the resolution of contention issues is getting detailed actionable insights into the conflicting transactions.
+Specifically:

+- The definitions of 2 contending transactions at the level of a normalized statement fingerprint (application->connection->transaction->statement), and
+- The conflict point (key)

+Along with an identification of the conflict type.
+Visual clues  - [locking](#3.2-identifying-locking-conflicts), [isolation](#4.2-identifying-serializable-isolation-conflicts), [uncertainty](#5.2-identifying-uncertainty-conflicts) or [other](#6.-esoteric-situations-that-may-lead-to-40001-errors).

+Instrumentation that provides actionable insights into the workload contention is essential to enable a cluster operator to swiftly act on performance issues caused by contention.

+##### (C).
+Resolve the Contention Issues

+< TODO >

+## 3. Locking Conflicts

-## 1. Locking Conflicts Explained
+### 3.1 Locking Conflicts Explained

 All locking in CockroachDB is implemented in the KV layer and the *locking granularity is a key*.